h2oai/h2o-3/h2o-hadoop/scripts/docker/Readme.md

 $ /usr/bin/activate_spark_<SPARK_VERSION>
 ```

 This script creates symlink at `/opt/spark-current` to the folder where given Spark is installed.
 The `/opt/spark-current` folder is already added to `PATH` and the `SPARK_HOME` points to this folder.
-If the container contains multipls Sparks, it is possible to switch them as necessary while running the container.
+If the container contains multiple Sparks, it is possible to switch them as necessary while running the container.

 ### Using Custom Build ###
 If a custom build version of Spark should be used, execute:

 ```
 $ /usr/bin/activate_spark_custom
 ```

 If no arguments are provided, then `/opt/spark-custom` will be symlinked.
 If the Spark installation from different location should be symlinked, provide the path to this installation as an argument of the script.
 For example:

 ```
 $ /usr/bin/activate_spark_custom /path/to/custom/spark/